deg/redmapel/README.md

-Redmapel is small state tree library, named after the stunning [red maple tree](http://www.publicdomainpictures.net/view-image.php?image=12819&picture=red-maple-tree), the state tree of Rhode Island. (groan!)
+Redmapel is small state tree library, named after the stunning [red maple tree](http://www.publicdomainpictures.net/view-image.php?image=12819&picture=red-maple-tree), the offical tree of the small state of Rhode Island. (groan!)

 The misspelling is deliberate, to make it easier to search for Redmapel.
 Pronounciation: whatever you like in the privacy of your own room, but I favor rhyming with the French m'appelle. [see video](http://www.youtube.com/watch?v=5H59Py7KApU).

-For the latest version, include `[degel.redmapel "0.1.3"]` in your `project.clj`.
+For the latest version, include `[degel.redmapel "0.1.4"]` in your `project.clj`.

 ## Background